stagesoft/stagesoft.github.io/README.md

 ## Stagesoft packages

-You can find our newest repositories at: [Stagesoft org page](https://github.com/stagesoft).
+You can find our repositories at [Stagesoft Github page](https://github.com/stagesoft).

-And our packages repository at: [Stagesoft package repo](https://repo.stagelab.coop)
+And our packages repository at [Stagesoft package repository](https://repo.stagelab.coop)

 (debian 10 packages, amd64, dbgsym and source)